memo124/Consumi_API/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Package necessary for project integration

+`npm i ngx-pagination`
+This package is only use to paginate the results.

+`ng add @ng-bootstrap/ng-bootstrap`
+This package is use to design the different views of the project.

+`npm i ngx-bootstrap-icons --save`
+This package is used to add icons to the project.